grantcox/liminus/README.md

 In this example, the uvicorn server can be accessed through HTTP on port `61625`.
 An example URL would be http://localhost:61625/health/ping.
 Please note this must be accessed via HTTP, not HTTPS - our TLS is terminated by Traefik which this method bypasses.
-Have a look at [app/README.md](app/README.md) for service specific documentation.

 ### Debugging